BharathSrinath/Web-Development/3.backend/node-stack/about-node.md

         # Example: npm install -g packageName

 # Express
-    # It is a framework for creating server side application using Node.js
+    # Express is a Node.js Web Framework for creating server side application.
-        # Libary: We are in control of the flow of the application code and we decide when to use the library.
+        # Libary: It is a collection of pre-written code that developers can use to optimize tasks.
+It provides specific functionality that you can call from your code.
+We are in control of the flow of the application code and we decide when to use the library.
-        # Framework: Here the control is inverted.
+        # Framework: It is a larger collection of code that provides a structure for your application.
+It dictates the architecture of your application and comes with a set of rules and guidelines.
+Here the control is inverted.
 The framework is incharge and we are merely a participant.
 It tells you where to plug in the code.
-    # At its core, it is also a package that we install and make use of.
+        # Package: It is a bundled collection of code that can be reused and distributed.
+It can be a library, a framework, or even a small utility or module.
     # Uses:
         1. Starts a server to listen for request
         2. Parse incoming requests